-Please note, the button to register your details within SagePay will say ‘pay’, unfortunately we have no control over changing this but we can assure you that NO payment will be taken unless you are a successful bidder.
+Please note, due to new legislation it is now a requirement that all online payments are checked via 3D security.
+This is setup with your bank and will usually involve confirming your payment registration via text message or within your online banking app.
+Also, the button to register your details within SagePay will say ‘pay’, unfortunately we have no control over changing this but we can assure you that NO payment will be taken unless you are a successful bidder.
 If you would like to discuss this further, please call us on 0121 312 1212.

 If you are bidding on behalf of a company and don’t have a debit card, you can alternatively transfer your funds to our client account in advance of the auction.
 If you are bidding from overseas you must transfer your funds in advance.
 Please contact us to discuss your circumstances and we will explain the process further.

 It is your responsibility to ensure you have completed all of your pre-auction checks which should include viewing the property, reading the legal pack (which can include costs in addition to the purchase price), checking the addendum for any changes to the catalogue, reading the important information, common auction conditions and remote bidding terms and conditions as well as arranging a survey and your finances (if applicable).

 Please note that Bond Wolfe Auctions cannot be held responsible for internet/connection/communications problems which stop you from being able to bid for any of our auction properties.